maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 9. ('education devos', 1485)
 10. ('demi', 839)
 ```
-The neutral keywords seem to be interestingly about the empowerment of women.
+The neutral keywords seem to be related to the empowerment of women ('future female,' 'womensmarch power').
 ```
 Negative Keywords:
 1. ('womensmarch', 546)